-Remarkably, however, Pearse was not happy with the new house, and Adrian Scrope says that "we know from our researches at the Soane Museum that Soane also was unhappy about the house he designed as the owner had obliged him to use some old materials from the older house that it replaced".
+Remarkably, however, Pearse was not happy with the new house, and from Scrope family researches at the Soane Museum it is apparent that Soane was unhappy about the house he designed as the owner had obliged him to use some old materials from the older house that it replaced.

 Within five years Pearse commissioned an entirely new house to be built.
 This time it was designed by Sir William Pilkington, and comprised a south front and a west front each of five bays, the south being particularly handsome incorporating a full-height Corinthian portico, with an east front of seven bays, and with a large north stable court.
 The new house was built about 600 yards to the east of the early buildings, and it now lay across the county boundary in Berkshire.
 The Soane house was demolished when the new one was completed.

 Part of the very first cargo to travel down the newly opened Hungerford stretch of the Kennet and Avon Canal in 1798 was "a wrought Portland stone staircase for J. Pearse of Chilton Lodge".

 Humphrey Repton laid out the park around the new house for John Pearse as it was built.

 John Pearse died in 1836 and during the middle of the 19th century the house went through various hands until the estate was bought in 1890 by Sir William Pearce, 2nd Bart. of Cardwell in Renfrewshire.
 His father the first Sir William, had made a fortune from shipbuilding at Govan on the Clyde.
 His heir inherited the title on his father's death at the age of 27 years in 1888.